-Continuing our two-part post on technical recruitment (Read: What is technology recruiting?), we put together a list of recruiting software tools tech recruiters can use, in no particular order.
+We put together a list of top recruiting software platforms tech recruiters, HR can use, in no particular order.

 - Recruit (HackerEarth)